bboe/sqla_mixins/README.md

 * BasicBase

-  The BasicBase class can be used either as a mixin or simple as the base class for all of your sqlalchemy classes.
+  The BasicBase class can be used either as a mixin or simply as the base class for all of your sqlalchemy classes.
 This mixin automatically provides the tablename for the class, as well as two columns, `id` and `created_at`.